curl/everything-curl/cmdline-globbing.md

 ### Output variables for globbing

-In all the globbing examples previously in this chapter we've selected to use the `-O / --remote-name` option, which makes curl save the target file using the file name part of the used URL.
+In all the globbing examples previously in this chapter we have selected to use the `-O / --remote-name` option, which makes curl save the target file using the file name part of the used URL.

 Sometimes that is not enough.
-You're downloading multiple files and maybe you want to save them in a different subdirectory or create the saved file names differently. curl, of course, has a solution for these situations as well: output file name variables.
+You are downloading multiple files and maybe you want to save them in a different subdirectory or create the saved file names differently. curl, of course, has a solution for these situations as well: output file name variables.

 Each "glob" used in a URL gets a separate variable.
-They're referenced as '#[num]' - that means the single letter '#' followed by the glob number which starts with 1 for the first glob and ends with the last glob.
+They are referenced as '#[num]' - that means the single letter '#' followed by the glob number which starts with 1 for the first glob and ends with the last glob.